 1. Pour some of the lukewarm water over the yeast to activate it. (a pinch of sugar helps but is not absolutely necessary.)

 2. Meanwhile, mix the dry ingredients.
 Potato starch is nice in a bread dough but it tends to be lumpy, so don’t hesitate to break the lumps with a spatula or a fork when combining with the cassava and teff flours.
-Also beat the egg white into soft peaks (do not overdo it), and generously lather the parchment paper lining the tray on which your pizza will bake with olive oil.
+Also beat the egg white or chick pea juice into soft peaks (do not overdo it), and generously lather the parchment paper lining the tray on which your pizza will bake with olive oil.

 4. Spread the batter onto the oiled parchment paper with a rubber spatula and proof in a warm place for about an hour.
 (Use this time to prep your pizza toppings).

 When small bubbles start forming just below the surface, the dough is ready to be baked.

 Baking instructions: (also key to the success of this recipe, dear neighbor 😉)